Jamie Bellenoit, LMFT, Ph.D – Executive Director

 Carlos González, MD- Medical Director

-Dr. González is our staff child and adolescent psychiatrist.
-For the past ten years, he has worked in the evaluation and management of children and adolescents in settings that include outpatient, intensive in-home services (IICAPS), and our therapeutic school.
+Dr. González is CCGC’s staff child and adolescent psychiatrist.
+For the past ten years, he has worked in the evaluation and management of children and adolescents in settings that include outpatient, intensive in-home services (IICAPS), and at CCGC School.
 He is a graduate of Cornell University Medical College, and completed a residency in psychiatry at St. Vincent’s Hospital, as well as a fellowship in child and adolescent psychiatry at Mt.
 Sinai Medical Center in New York City.
-His prior work has included a faculty appointment at Yale, as well as active contribution to the Fourth Edition of the Diagnostic and Statistical Manual of the American Psychiatric Association with regard to culture and psychiatric diagnosis.
+His prior work has included a faculty appointment at Yale, and has made active contributions to the Fourth Edition of the Diagnostic and Statistical Manual of the American Psychiatric Association with regard to culture and psychiatric diagnosis.
 He was the co-author of a chapter on culture and diagnosis in the American Psychiatric Press Textbook of Psychiatry.

 Robin Entress, LCSW – Director of Community and Home-Based Services